ikatechis/BigBlueData_Academy_Clustering_project/README.md

 `pub_id`: the unique publisher's id as given by the website

-'volume': volume number of the title or whether it is a one-shot, mini-series, limited-series etc.
+`volume`: volume number of the title or whether it is a one-shot, mini-series, limited-series etc.

 `years`: The year span the title was published